-BUILDING HEIGHT MAXIMUM PROPOSED POD A AND C PROPOSED POD D Setback Height 34' 75' (5 stories) 34' (3 stories) Core Height 60' 90' (7 stories) 45' (3 stories)
+BUILDING HEIGHT MODIFIED POD A AND C MODIFIED POD D Setback Height 75 feet (5 stories) 34 feet (3 stories) Core Height 90 feet (7 stories) 45 feet (3 stories)

-Please refer to Design Standards for details.
+Please refer to Design Standards, November 13, 2020 for details and on file with the Town of Chapel Hill Planning Department.

-In an effort to reduce the building footprints on the parcel while still creating a high-density, high-intensity mixed-use center, University Place is requesting a modification to allow increased maximum building heights.
-This modification will allow for vertically mixed-use buildings that will create more interesting spaces and places while reducing building footprints to conserve the available land area.
-This modification will also give the development a sense of place and identity that will enhance the vibrancy and long-term viability of the project.
+This finding is based on a determination that the public purposes are satisfied to an equivalent or greater degree as the effort to reduce the building footprints on the parcel while still creating a high-density, high-intensity mixed-use center, increases the maximum building heights.
+This modification will allow for vertically mixed-use buildings while reducing building footprints to conserve the available land area.
+This modification will also give the development a sense of place.

-Section 3.8.2 Impervious Surface Ratio
+Section 3.8.2 Impervious Surface Ratio: to allow a maximum impervious surface ratio of 75 percent.